-Once in the MRI department, a member of the MRI team will discuss the scan with you and will need to check your child's MRI safety questionnaire.
+Around 20 minutes before their scan time, you and your child will be collected by the hospital porters and brought to the MRI department.
+A member of the MRI team will discuss the scan with you and will need to check your child's MRI safety questionnaire.
+The consent form will be checked with the anaesthetist.
 Please do not hesitate to ask any questions you may have.